This is the Only Way You Should Be Harvesting Rhubarb

 That rhubarb in your garden is ready—so what’s the best way to harvest it?
 You might assume that it’s fine to simply cut the stalks off, but wait!
-It’s actually all about the pull and twist.

 When stalks are sliced off with a knife, the part of the stalk left behind withers away.
 In contrast, twisting and pulling off the stalk allows it to separate from the bottom of the plant near the roots.
 This tells the plant to regrow a new stalk in its place, giving you a more fruitful harvest and a healthier rhubarb plant.

+Harvesting rhubarb is all about the pull and twist.
 Find a stalk on your rhubarb plant that’s ready to be picked.
 Grasp the stalk near the bottom.
 Lean it to the side and in one motion gently twist and pull the stalk up.
 The stalk will pop and separate from the rhubarb plant at the root, and come cleanly away.

 The twisting and pulling motion should be gentle.
 If the rhubarb stalk doesn’t come away immediately, grasp it lower and try leaning it in the other direction.
 If you find that the whole plant is coming out of the ground when you pull the stalks, pack it more firmly into the soil around the roots.